 Students who say that diversity in university is important to them are looking for institutions to offer a variety of curricular and non-curricular opportunities to learn from and learn with people of different ethnicities, races, ages, abilities, sexual identities, religions, and classes.

-The college years provide a unique opportunity for students to have direct exposure to other backgrounds and cultures.
-Students should look for a college administration that is not only promoting diversity institutionally, but also fostering a climate where students can exchange different ideas and perspectives in positive and meaningful ways.
+The university years provide a one of a kind opportunity for students to have exposure to other backgrounds and cultures.
+Students should look for a university administration that is not only encouraging diversity institutionally, but also fostering a climate where students can exchange different ideas and perspectives in positive and meaningful ways.

 Extremely Low Ethnic Diversity

-It may be difficult for students to meet and learn from students from different racial and ethnic backgrounds at this school.
+It may be difficult for students to meet and learn from peers from different racial and ethnic backgrounds at this school.

 However, this university is an Historically Black College or University (HBCU) with a principal mission of serving and educating the black community.

-If the data is available, the chart will also show AAMU faculty diversity.
+If the data is present, the chart will also display AAMU faculty diversity.

-At Alabama A & M University, the male to female student ratio is far above the national average of about 40:60 with a student body that is equally balanced.
+At Alabama A & M University, the male to female student ratio is far higher than the national average of about 40:60 with a student body that is equally balanced.

 This university is ranked at #223 in male to female diversity nationwide.
 The undergraduate population is comprised of 2,032 males and 2,178 females.

-We took a look at where each of the school's admitted students lived before attending to come up with the geographic diversity grade.
+We examined where each of the school's admitted students lived before attending to come up with the geographic diversity grade.